 I hear people describe feelings of overwhelm, inadequacy, fear, anxiety and even depression.

 Is the work causing all this?
-In my thirty years’ experience working with leaders I find that in an overwhelming number of cases, the circumstances are not the issue.
+In all my 30+ year experience working with leaders I find that — in an overwhelming number of cases — the circumstances are not the issue.
 The circumstances are common; the response to the circumstances is where individual choice resides.
 It is common to deal with a limit on resources, to deal with challenging colleagues, to deal with market fluctuations, even to deal with the shock of world events like natural disasters or pandemics.

 When we find ourselves with limited responses to the inevitable stresses of work and life, we have narrowed our field of vision to that which we believe we can handle.